TRANSFER APPLICANTS

 Print and complete top portion of the Transfer Conduct Form and then provide to your Dean of Students to complete and submit directly to Villanova via mail or email.

-At Villanova, we view our writing supplement as a unique opportunity for students to move beyond the transcript and introduce the individual behind the application.
-This section allows you to provide information regarding your interest in joining the Villanova community and your academic background and future plans.
+At Villanova, we view our writing supplements as a unique opportunity for students to move beyond the transcript and introduce the individual behind the application.
+This section allows you to provide information about your background and experiences, as well as your interest in joining the Villanova community.

 Villanova University is test-optional for transfer applicants.